-There is palpable excitement in the air as I enter the studio and meet Jennie Groom, founder and owner of Studio Flo Pilates tucked in the little center at the intersection of Denver and Ingulf in Bay Park.
+There is palpable excitement in the air as I enter the studio and meet Jennie Groom, founder and owner of Studio Flo Pilates in Bay Ho.

 Caroline Abkar: Jennie, can you tell us a bit about yourself and your background?

 Jennie Groom: I was born and raised in San Diego and majored in dance in LA where the director pushed me towards various programs including Pilates.
 I got certified in Pilates at 18, started teaching and loved it.
 By 2012, I was craving the deeper knowledge of the discipline and met Lolita San Miguel who is the only first generation teacher still alive to have been certified in Pilates directly by Joseph Pilates.
 I became her student and eventually earned the title of second generation master instructor through her mentor program.

 Studio Flo Pilates is the only studio in California to offer Lolita’s Legacy Pilates Certification program.
 We are very proudly on our second group of Legacy instructors.

 Caroline Abkar: Why did you create Studio Flo?

 Jennie Groom: I was teaching at a few different places in San Diego, and I realized that I have a lot of knowledge to share.
 I saw an opportunity to bring clients and other teachers together who wanted this knowledge.
 My dream for the studio was for it to be seen as an education center and it became just that, where teachers come to learn thru teacher classes, clinics and workshops.
 Therefore, I opened Studio Flo in June 2014.
 There isn’t any other studio like this in the area.

 Caroline Abkar: Why did you decide to settle in this area?